Eclipse (Pink Floyd song): Usage

 On 10 March 2004, the song was used to wake the Mars probe Opportunity.
 It was chosen in recognition of the transit of the Martian moon Phobos.
-This is not the first time Pink Floyd has been played in outer space; Russian cosmonauts took and played an advance copy of Delicate Sound of Thunder aboard Soyuz TM-7, making it the first album played in space.
+This is not the first time Pink Floyd has been played in outer space; Soviet cosmonauts took and played an advance copy of Delicate Sound of Thunder aboard Soyuz TM-7, making it the first album played in space.

 At the opening ceremonies of the 2012 London Olympics, the song was played following the lighting of the torch and accompanied by a huge fireworks display and a photo montage of (mainly) British Olympians.